Best Screenshot Automation Tools for Mac (2026)

 |---|---|---|

-| Archive paginated content as searchable PDFs | Shotomatic | Keypress automation and OCR help turn long sessions into searchable documents. |
+| Archive permitted pages as searchable PDFs | Shotomatic | Keypress automation and PDF OCR support ordered page sequences. |

-| Create polished single screenshots | CleanShot X | Strong manual capture flow, annotation, and sharing. |
+| Create polished single screenshots | CleanShot X | Its manual capture, annotation, recording, and sharing tools fit one-off work. |

-| Build enterprise documentation | Snagit | Mature annotation, templates, team features, and Windows support. |
+| Build cross-platform documentation | Snagit | Step Capture, templates, annotation, Mac and Windows support fit documentation. |

 If your main job is capturing many website pages from a URL list, also read how to capture multiple web pages as screenshots in batch on Mac or start with website screenshot automation.
 If you want a Mac app for repeated captures across apps, documents, websites, and timelapses, the product workflow is screenshot automation on Mac.
 If you are still using Apple's shortcuts for everything, read the comparison of the built-in Mac screenshot tool vs third-party apps first.